cupracer/container-image-suma-client/README.md

 ## Delay execution of bootstrap script

-To reduce performance peaks when creating and registering multiple containers at once, the following environment variables can be used to delay the bootstrap script execution:
+To reduce performance peaks when creating and registering multiple containers at once, the following environment variables can be used to delay the bootstrap script execution.
+For example:

 ```
 podman run ....
-  -e MIN_DELAY_SEC=x -e MAX_DELAY_SEC=y
+  -e MIN_DELAY_SEC=10 -e MAX_DELAY_SEC=300
 .....
 ```